 Harris Corporation, Lynchburg, Virginia, is being awarded a $9 million contract modification for land mobile radio systems and equipment for the "Hierarchical Yet Dynamically Reprogrammable Architecture Wireless Interior Communications Program".
 The cumulative value of this contract, including this modification, is more than $48 million.
 The Space and Naval Warfare Systems Center Atlantic, Charleston, South Carolina, is the contracting activity.

 Harris Corporation recently received a $14 million contract from the State of Vermont to deploy a statewide radio system for public safety first responders and state agencies.
 The system meets Vermont's specific requirements for regional and cross-border communications - connecting local, state and federal agencies within the state, and providing interoperability with agencies in neighboring states and Canada.
+The Project 25 standards-based system will be built on Harris Voice, Interoperability, Data, Access network technology, an Internet Protocol-based interoperable radio communications technology that fully complies with emerging standards.

 Harris Corporation, Melbourne, Florida, has named Stephen Marschilok president of the Public Safety and Professional Communications business unit of Harris RF Communications.